[peace]

 Synchronous part

-In the synchronous part we will discuss the exercises, your questions and your comments.
+The synchronous part starts on Tuesday, 30 April.
+We will discuss the exercises, your questions and your comments.

 For this part we will use RStudio and the software mentioned below.